openSUSE/news-o-o/_posts/2007-12-06-indonesian-opensuse-community-annual-meeting.markdown

 ---
 author: News Team
+comments: true
 date: 2007-12-06 08:32:33+00:00
 layout: post
 link: https://news.opensuse.org/2007/12/06/indonesian-opensuse-community-annual-meeting/
+slug: indonesian-opensuse-community-annual-meeting
-title: "Indonesian openSUSE Community Annual Meeting"
+title: Indonesian openSUSE Community Annual Meeting
+wordpress_id: 562
 categories:
 - Events
 ---

 [Masim](http://www.vavai.com/blog/) informs us that the [Indonesian openSUSE Community](http://www.opensuse.or.id)'s (OpenSUSE-ID) Annual Meeting will be held in Jakarta on 8th December 2007.
 This is their monthly meeting that becomes the first annual meeting to prepare the project of openSUSE-ID in 2008.

 Read on for some the facts about Indonesia and the opportunity he sees to increase openSUSE and Open Source adoption.